Decadently Thick Hot Chocolate Recipe

 Instructions

-- Add the chopped chocolate and whisk until completely melted and smooth.
+- Add the chopped chocolate and whisk until melted and smooth.
 Add in the cocoa powder and vanilla, continuing to stir until all ingredients are incorporated.
-If hot chocolate is too thick, add a little more milk to thin to desired consistency.
+If hot chocolate is too thick, add a little more milk to thin to the desired consistency.

 Recommended Products